kaltura/developer-platform-docs/documentation/Engage_and_Publish/kaltura-thumbnail-api.md

 1. Replace `{entry_id}` with the id of the desired entry thumbnail.
 1. Then append any of the parameters below according to the following format: `/paramX_name/paramX_value/...`.

-> Please always ensure that a descriptive Alt text is specified when using thumbnails as image in web apps to ensure compatability with screen readers and better search indexing.
+> Please always ensure that a descriptive Alt text is specified when using thumbnails as image in web apps to ensure compatibility with screen readers and better search indexing.

 ## Thumbnail API Parameters